-100 Points ID Check and Other Documents You’ll Need for Your Rental Application
+100 Points of ID and Other Documents You’ll Need for Your Rental Application

 Each real estate agency has its own identification points system.